-If you don’t, go to Device Manager and update the USB driver.
-Now reboot your PC and the problem should be gone.
+If you don’t, go to Device Manager and manually update the USB driver and reboot your PC.

-If you use a Infrared dongle and don’t want to risk facing this annoying problem, you better stay away from the update for now.
+If you use an Infrared dongle and don’t want to risk facing this annoying problem, you better stay away from the update for now.